Important information for incoming students: Marking and assessment boycott. Find out more

 Career focus: Personal injury law

 Even people not lucky enough to be studying law may have heard of the McDonald’s coffee case.
-In 1994, a New Mexico jury awarded 79-year-old Stella Liebeck almost $3 million in compensation for burns sustained when she spilled a cup of scalding McDonald’s coffee on her lap -- with the case since becoming a by-word for a supposed “compensation culture”.
+In 1994, a New Mexico jury awarded 79-year-old Stella Liebeck almost $3 million in compensation for burns sustained when she spilled a cup of scalding McDonald’s coffee on her lap.
+Since then, the case has become a by-word for supposed “compensation culture”.

 Other vital attributes for a claimant solicitor are people and communication skills.
 Typical clients are not corporate executives used to processing legal advice, so being able to have conversations and write letters in plain English is even more important than usual.
 All the more so when the advice, heartbreakingly for someone with a new and life-altering disability, is that there is no case.

-Idealists tempted into the fray should look before they leap.
+However, idealists tempted into the fray should look before they leap.
 There are some challenges on the horizon.
-Brett Dixon of the Association of Personal Injury Lawyers says that it’s a “wretched time for people who are injured through no fault of their own,” citing the Civil Liability Bill about to pass through Parliament.
-The government plans to reduce the compensation available to those winning a road traffic injury case and make it harder to recover legal costs for lower-value claims.
+Brett Dixon of the Association of Personal Injury Lawyers says it’s a “wretched time for people who are injured through no fault of their own,” citing the Civil Liability Bill.
+Government plans reduced the compensation available to those winning a road traffic injury case and make it harder to recover legal costs for lower-value claims.

-The effect of these changes -- supporters naturally prefer the term “reforms” -- is expected to be more claimants having to do without a lawyer.
-On top of recent reductions in legal aid and hikes to court fees, there’s a feeling that the already competitive world of personal injury is about to get even tougher.
+The effect of these changes – supporters naturally prefer the term “reforms” – is expected to be more claimants having to do without a lawyer.
+On top of recent reductions in legal aid and hikes to court fees, there’s a feeling the already competitive world of personal injury is about to get even tougher.

 “I don’t think we’ve been left alone for many years,” Clark sighs.
 “There are always some changes afoot.”

-The firms that thrive in the coming years, Clark thinks, will be those investing in and embracing technology-driven efficiencies.
-Artificial intelligence, for example, isn’t just a Magic Circle buzzword: the Fletchers man thinks it has considerable potential in the personal injury field, with computers scanning medical reports for key phrases or helping human lawyers sift incoming cases for ones with legal merit.
+The firms that thrive, Clark thinks, will be those investing in and embracing technology-driven efficiencies.
+Artificial intelligence, for example, isn’t just a Magic Circle buzzword.
+The Fletchers man thinks it has considerable potential in the personal injury field, with computers scanning medical reports for key phrases or helping human lawyers sift incoming cases for ones with legal merit.

-If there is a period of consolidation, that has obvious implications for graduates seeking a training contract in this field.
-But Clark says that those who aren’t successful the first time should be prepared to take the long way around.
+If there is a period of consolidation, that has obvious implications for graduates seeking a training contracts and qualifying work experience in this field too.
+But Clark says those who aren’t successful first time should be prepared to take the long way around.

 KEY FACTS